astral-sh/ruff/docs/configuration.md

 Ruff labels fixes as "safe" and "unsafe".
 The meaning and intent of your code should be retained by safe fixes, but may be changed by unsafe fixes.

 Ruff only enables safe fixes by default.
-Unsafe fixes can be enabled by passing the `--unsafe-fixes` flag to `ruff check` or by enabling [`unsafe-fixes`](settings.md#unsafe-fixes) in your configuration file.
+Unsafe fixes can be enabled by settings [`unsafe-fixes`](settings.md#unsafe-fixes) in your configuration file or passing the `--unsafe-fixes` flag to `ruff check`:

 ```shell
 # Show unsafe fixes